Daniel Monks: Career

-Daniel Monks is an Australian actor and screenwriter.
-He was the writer, star and a producer of Pulse which saw him nominated for the 2018 AACTA Award for Best Actor in a Leading Role.
-He was nominated for the 2018 Helpmann Award for Best Male Actor in a Play for the Malthouse Theatre presentation of The Real and Imagined History of the Elephant Man.
+At the age of 23, Monks resumed his interest in acting once more.
+He wrote, starred in and produced 2017 drama feature film Pulse, based on his own life.
+That same year, he was a finalist for the 2017 Heath Ledger Scholarship.
+His performance in Pulse saw him nominated for the 2018 AACTA Award for Best Actor in a Leading Role.
+He was also nominated for the 2018 Helpmann Award for Best Male Actor in a Play for his performance in the 2017 Malthouse Theatre presentation of The Real and Imagined History of the Elephant Man.